iLink-CyberShARE/epaa_usability_studies/README.md

 ## Content
 Questionnaires: Pre and Post-task surveys in English and Spanish.
 Observation Sheet: Data collection instrument used by moderators during the study.
+R2 (used in Beta 1) and R3 (used in Beta 2).
 Moderator Script and Instructions: Procedure to follow by moderators during the study.

 ## Contributors